streed/fetchBase/README.md

 Log log = parseStringIntoLog( logString );

-Result result = logsTable.add( log );//Defaults to the class annotated ColumnFamily "fetchBase" in this case.
+Result result = logsTable.add( log );//Defaults to the class annotated
+                                     //ColumnFamily "fetchBase" in this case.

 if( result.successful() ) {
   System.out.println( "Successfully added log to HBase" );